Once you've set up your plugin, you're ready to add icons to your pages and posts using the new Icon Chooser, shortcodes, or HTML snippets.

 You'll be able to search Font Awesome icons by icon name, category, or keyword using the Icon Chooser search.

-The icon chooser set up to search all Pro icons, including the Light, Thin, Duotone styles, and uploaded icons
+The icon chooser ready to search all Pro icons, across families and styles, as well as uploaded icons

 Searching the icon chooser for a coffee icon with several styles selected